SougataMukherjee/DSA-and-Algo/readme.md

 Input:['aaaa', 'aaaaaa', 'aaaaaaaa', 'aaa'] output 'aaa'
 //Q81 swap two number with or without using third variable
 Input: a=10,b=20 Output: a=20,b=10
+//Q82 create a simple breadcrumb using an array of object